An arts major and published indie author who writes on various subjects pertaining to humanities.

 Eminescu's Internal Struggles

 In his later years, Mihai suffered from a mental ailment.
-When considering the words of literary critic Titu Maiorescu, his description of erratic mood swings seems to confirm a medical diagnosis of a bipolar disorder, not uncommon among famous artists, musicians, poets and writers throughout history.
+When considering the words of literary critic Titu Maiorescu, his description of erratic mood swings seems to confirm a medical diagnosis of bipolar disorder, not uncommon among famous artists, musicians, poets and writers throughout history.
 Though living with mental chaos had crippled his personal life, as with any inspired artist, his emotional senses seemed to have helped his writing career.

 Read More From Owlcation